goharbor/harbor/docs/installation_guide.md

-finished loading the image of nginx loading the image of registry finished loading the image of registry
+finished loading the image of nginx loading the image of registry finished loading the image of registry loading the image of harbor_jobservice finished loading the image of harbor_jobservice

 # Make update to the parameters in ./harbor.cfg
 $ ./prepare